Nguyễn Đình Bắc: Công An Hà Nội

 On 21 August 2024, Đình Bắc joined V.League 1 fellow Công An Hà Nội.
 He made his debut with the team on 23 August 2024, entering the field in the 70th minute to replace Phan Văn Đức in Công An Hà Nội's 2–1 home victory against Buriram United, as part of the 2024–25 ASEAN Club Championship.
+In his first season with Công An Hà Nội, he won the Vietnamese Cup.

+On 9 August 2025, Đình Bắc scored against Thép Xanh Nam Định in the 2025 Vietnamese Super Cup game, with Công An Hà Nội gaining a 3–2 win.
+On 27 November, he scored the first goal in continental level, in a 2–1 win over Beijing Guoan, to help his team secure a place in the AFC Champions League Two knockout stage.

 International career

 Youth

 In 2022, Đình Bắc participated in the 2022 AFF U-19 Youth Championship with Vietnam under 19s as they finished in the third place.

 In the following year, he was named in Vietnam U20 squad for the 2023 AFC U-20 Asian Cup and played in two group stage matches before Vietnam was eliminated.

 In April 2024, Đình Bắc was named in Vietnam U23's squad for the 2024 AFC U-23 Asian Cup, held in Qatar.
 In the first group stage game against Kuwait, he suffered an ankle ligament injury after tackling an opponent player, and was subbed out in the 10th minute of the game.
 He missed the rest of the tournament as Vietnam reached the quarter-finals.

 In July 2025, Đình Bắc featured with Vietnam U23 in his first ASEAN U-23 Championship.
 He played in all games and scored 2 goals during the campaign, thus contributed in Vietnam's final victory.
 He was then named as the tournament's Most Valuable Player.
+Later in the year, as the team's vice-captain, he contributed significantly in Vietnam's Gold medal win at the 2025 SEA Games.
+He scored 3 goals in the tournament, including a goal in the final against host team Thailand.